Pratyush0210/web_scrapping_program/README.md

 #### **9. Urban population %** - Total population living in big cities to the overall population of that country in percentage. data in decimal numbers.
 #### **10. World share** - Each country percentage share to the world population in percentage in decimal numbers.

-#### Used Python libraries to scrape the data from website.
-Pandas, BeautifulSoup,
+### Used Python libraries to scrape the data from website.
+Pandas, Requests, BeautifulSoup, Selenium and Scrapy.
+## Created a dashboard using Tableau software for data visualization.